LevSelector.com |

 You can stop eating for several days (world record

-is 382 without food), and only benefit from it.
+is 382 without food), and only benefit

 But most people are afraid to skip even a single meal!